Alpointernet/NavHide/README.md

 # NavHide

-NavHide is a lightweight app for hiding the navigation bar on Samsung One UI devices using Shizuku.
+NavHide is a lightweight app for disabling the navigation bar trigger area using Shizuku.

 ## Requirements